nikolajbaer/gokart.js/README.md

 *NOTE: this is very much in alpha stage, more exploring the pure ECS pattern and current web toolkits.
 Suitable for a jam game at most!*

 GoKart.js is a web game starter kit based on ECSY.io, Three.js, and Ammo.js, with React examples.
 This starter provides a game canvas with basic Three.js rendering system, ECSY component structure, and 2D/3D physics support, controls handling, as well as a React component layer to build on, and a HUD data communication layer.
-Mostly targeted at "action" games, currently focused on single player.
+Mostly targeted at "action" games.

+### The GoKart.js Ethos ###

+* Fun > Features
+* API > Performance
+* Probably not street legal

+### Try it Out ###

 [Try Out the Demo](https://demo.gokart.dev)